The Mikado (Millennium): Plot

-A group of friends browse the internet for pornography, finding a live stream of a woman bound to a chair.
-Behind her a number is painted on the wall; when the feed's web counter reaches the painted number, a masked man appears and cuts the girl's throat.
-The boys quickly print an image of the feed as proof of what they have seen, just before the website disappears.
+A group of friends browse the Internet for pornography, finding a live feed of a woman bound to a chair.
+Behind her, a number is painted on the wall; when the feed's web counter reaches the painted number, a masked man appears and cuts the girl's throat.
+The boys quickly print an image of the feed as proof of what they have seen just before the website disappears.

-Millennium Group member Frank Black (Lance Henriksen) finds that police across the United States have received calls from witnesses to the killing.
-The police believe it to be a hoax but Black is convinced of its authenticity.
-He and fellow Group members Brian Roedecker (Allan Zinyk) and Peter Watts (Terry O'Quinn) identify the victim as Rebecca Damsen.
+Millennium Group consultant Frank Black (Lance Henriksen) finds that police across the United States have received calls from witnesses to the killing.
+Police believe it to be a hoax, but Black is convinced of its authenticity.
+He and fellow Group members Peter Watts (Terry O'Quinn) and Brian Roedecker (Allan Zinyk) identify the victim as Rebecca Damsen.
 Damsen's email correspondence leads them to a San Jose address; Watts finds the bodies of both the owner and Damsen in a nearby graveyard.
 By the bodies is another number, which they determine to be an IP address.

-The IP address leads to another live feed similar in nature to the first one.
-However, the chair is empty this time.
+The IP address leads to another live feed, only this time the chair is empty.
 There is another number painted on the wall, which Black recognizes as a case file number from his time in the FBI—the case concerned Avatar, a serial killer who was able to evade all attempts at capture.
-Avatar sends Black a coded message twice, and places a woman in the chair on the feed, keeping her face hidden.
-Roedecker realizes that, through image differencing, the two messages contain additional information—a sound clip from The Mikado, known to be Avatar's favourite operetta.
+Avatar sends Black a coded message twice and places a woman in the chair on the feed, keeping her face hidden.
+Roedecker realizes that, through image differencing, the two messages contain additional information—a sound clip from The Mikado, known to be Avatar's favorite operetta.